Mindfulness For Mums: How To Practice Calm Parenting

 - Making Less well-informed decisions

-The benefits of meditation and mindfulness for busy mums
+The benefits of meditation and mindfulness for mums

 - As little as ten minutes a day of mindfulness meditation exercises can help us start to feel less agitated, and calmer during the day which in turn allows us to think more clearly and make better, more informed decisions.